-Your AC unit uses a chemical refrigerant to transfer heat within your residence outside.
+Your AC equipment uses a chemical refrigerant to transfer heat within your residence outside.
 This makes your house cool and comfortable.
-The type of refrigerant used in your Pierre house’s air conditioner has changed a few times over the years, keeping in touch with technology advances and environmental regards.
+The type of refrigerant used in your Pierre house’s air conditioner has changed a couple of times over the years, keeping in touch with technology advances and environmental regards.

-All new home air conditioners in Pierre have R410a, also known as Puron.
-But this refrigerant will eventually be discontinued.
-This is a result of a continued attention on lowering compounds known to negatively impact the environment.
+All new home air conditioners in Pierre run on R410a, also known as Puron.
+But this refrigerant will subsequently no longer be made.
+This is because of a continued concentration on lowering substances known to negatively impact the environment.

-To find out the “why” behind AC restrictions, it’s helpful to put it into perspective.
-Two-thirds of the 128.5 million homes in the United States have cooling systems, according to the U.S. Department of Energy.
+To find out the “why” behind AC restrictions, it’s useful to put it into perspective.
+Two-thirds of the 128.5 million homes in the USA have air conditioning, according to the U.S. Department of Energy.

 But it’s not so much the air conditioning system itself, or even its cooling capacity.

 The issue in question is the refrigerant these units has to create the comfort we enjoy.

 If your equipment was connected after January 1, 2010, it likely uses R410a.
 And there’s an extended amount of time for you to get prepared for the phaseout.
 So, it’s not a thing you should be worried about at this time.